 Modern architects are loving the introduction of underwater windows and recognising how effective they can be when incorporated as a design feature.
 Acrylic windows can be used to filter light into the room, give a swimming pool an individual touch of style, or give a skylight a submerged effect.

 For an oversized aquarium – think an aquatic feature wall – acrylic is the perfect material.
-Not only does acrylic provide the strength and flexibility required, it offers perfect transparency for a clear image of the fish inside.
+Not only does acrylic provide the strength and flexibility required, but it also offers perfect transparency for a clear image of the fish inside.

-Acrylic lends a modern approach to a staircase, and offers safety without obstructing the view.
+Acrylic lends a modern approach to a staircase and offers safety without obstructing the view.
 An acrylic railing can keep the open feel of a stairwell, perfect for open plan living.